microsoft/pxt-arcade/docs/skillmap/collector/collector1a.md

 ```

-## Add More
+## {Add More }

 **You can add more decorations the same way!**

 Just give each sprite a unique name and make sure
 you select that name from the dropdown when positioning each sprite.

-## Conclusion
+## {Conclusion }

 **🎉 Congratulations 🎉**

 You've made your game your own!

 Now play your game in the game screen and make sure you like the way it looks.